-Students who enroll in the three (3) credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum number of hours over the semester.
-Students who register for the two (2) credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum number of hours over the semester.
-The specific number of hours has not yet been determined and will be determined by the faculty with significant input from the Externship Director.
-The externship policies will provide that students must work at the site a minimum of six weeks over the semester; however, students will be encouraged during the fall and spring semesters to work twelve weeks due to their class schedules.
-Students in both courses must attend, during the semester, four hours of scheduled classroom instruction with the Externship Director and must meet with their faculty sponsors an additional four hours over the course of the semester.
+Students who enroll in the three (3) credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum of one hundred and twenty (120) hours over the semester.
+Students who register for the two (2) credit-hour Externship Course must work at their field-placement sites or on site-related activities for a minimum of eighty (80) hours over the semester.
+The externship policies provide that students must work at the Site a minimum of eight (8) weeks over the semester; however, students will be encouraged during the fall and spring semesters to work twelve (12) weeks due to their class schedules.
+Students enrolled in an Externship must attend, during the semester, a minimum of five (5) of the six (6) scheduled classroom meetings with the Externship Director and must meet with their faculty sponsors an additional four (4) occasions over the course of the semester, in compliance with the Externship Policies and Procedures Manual